Horse trailer tire care!

 - Your tire’s rating must be the same or slightly more!
 So if the GVWR is 7,500 lbs, you need tires at about 1,900 lbs. for a trailer with four tires.
 You also have to make sure the rim matches the tire!

 - Monitor the tire tread.
-If you put a penny into the tread upside down, you should be able to see ALL of Lincoln’s head.
-If any part of his head is covered up, the tires are considered bald and unsafe.
+If you put a penny into the tread upside down, you should not be able to see ALL of Lincoln’s head.
+If all of his head is exposed, the tires are considered bald and unsafe.
 Check several locations on each tire.
 This will let you know if the tires are wearing unevenly.

 A penny can tell you if the tread is worn and needs replacement.